 Agreed valuation basis The AVB is an agreed method of using assumptions to calculate the Scheme's technical provisions.
 We agreed the assumptions with BA as part of the settlement agreement of 8 April 2019 but have allowed for the effect of RPI reform.
 The AVB does not include any allowance for future discretionary increases but does include discretionary increases that have already been granted.
 Agreed valuation basis plus proposed pattern (AVB + PP) The AVB + PP is another method of using assumptions to calculate the Scheme's liabilities.
 The AVB + PP is based on the AVB but also assumes that future discretionary increases are granted in line with the proposed pattern of discretionary increases set out in the settlement agreement of 8 April 2019.
 Assets The total market value of the investments and cash held by the Scheme, built up from contributions made by BA and the Scheme members plus investment returns.
-Buy-in An insurance policy that covers a proportion of a pension scheme's liabilities and is held as an asset of the pension scheme.
-The scheme pays a premium to an insurance company in return for the policy, and the policy pays an income that is related to the liabilities insured.
-This significantly reduces the risk that a scheme's assets won't be enough to meet future liabilities.
+Buy-in An insurance policy that covers a proportion of a pension scheme's liabilities and is held as an asset of that pension scheme.
+The scheme pays a premium to an insurance company in return for a policy, and the policy pays an income that is related to the liabilities insured.
+This significantly reduces the risk that the scheme's assets won't be enough to meet future liabilities.
 We (the Trustee) and BA have ultimate responsibility for making sure the Scheme can meet members' benefits.
 Buy-out An insurance policy which replaces a pension scheme's obligations to pay members' pensions with individual annuity policies between the insurer and each member.
-The annuity policies used reflect exactly the benefits that would be provided under the pension scheme.
-As funding levels improve and pension schemes continue to mature, many schemes see buy-outs as the final step in reducing the risks involved in pensions.
+The annuity policies reflect exactly the benefits that would be provided under the pension scheme.
 Deficit The difference between the value of a scheme's assets and its liabilities, if the value of the assets is not enough to cover the scheme's liabilities.
 Deficits are also sometimes referred to as shortfalls.
 Funding level This measures a scheme's progress towards having enough money to pay all promised benefits.
 The funding level is given as a percentage and is calculated by dividing the assets by the liabilities.
 Illiquid assets An illiquid asset is an asset that is typically designed for longer-term investment, so is usually difficult to sell quickly without losing a lot of value.
 Examples of illiquid assets include property or shares in a private (unlisted) company.
 Investment risk The risk of investments not performing as well as expected or the value of the assets changing by a different amount to the liabilities, which would result in a higher deficit.
 Investment risk tends to be higher in certain assets (such as equities, illiquid assets and property) than others (such as government bonds and cash).
 Liabilities The value placed on expected future benefit payments and expenses, calculated using actuarial methods and assumptions.